youa-y/CoDoc/README.md

 The software is partially open-source.
 The element creation part is fully open-source, and you can check it out.
 However, the core of the software is closed-source to protect my work and to prevent modified versions that could harm regular users.
 I hope you understand these two reasons.

 I know that because the core is closed-source, I need to work hard to prove that the software is safe.
-So, I have done the following.
+So, I have done the following:

 First, the software does not need an internet connection at all.
 I have provided this video showing that the software does not connect to the network while running: [https://youtu.be/o6qIQAeXluM]

 **You can also block it using your firewall.**